Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Material monsters: Any Melodious Maestra + any Melodious

-First, the negative traits about this card.
+First, the negative traits of this card.
 Bloom wields low ATK and her summon requires the usage of specific monster groups.
 However, she does allow you to choose any of the monsters in those sets, and check out her awesome effects:

 - Immune to battle and effect destruction

 - You won't receive battle damage from attacks involving her

 - When battling a special summoned foe, destroys that monster and inflicts damage equal to the difference in ATK between the two

 Definitely a great card simply by virtue of its immunity to all forms of destruction.
 Plus, because of the widespread use of special summons (synchro, xyz, Pendulum, etc.), Bloom Diva should be able to activate her effect often, devastating both your opponent's monsters and their life points!